Configure Locals

 Complex Valuesβ

-Locals can contain maps and lists, not just strings:
+Locals can contain maps and lists:

 locals: